wxWidgets/wxWidgets/utils/screenshotgen/README.txt

 2) The menu "Capture->Regions<Begin>" and "Capture->Regions<End>" was the semi-auto part, and now it's deprecated and will be removed soon.

-3) Finnally the full-auto mode: "Capture->Capture All" or Ctrl+Alt+A, follow the instructions and all the screenshots will be generated correctly under the subdirectory "screenshots".
+3) Finally the full-auto mode: "Capture->Capture All" or Ctrl+Alt+A, follow the instructions and all the screenshots will be generated correctly under the subdirectory "screenshots".

  ==Developer Guide: How To Add More Controls==